 We look after your pension needs allowing you to do what you do best.

-As part of the new pension changes that came into force, there have been significant changes to the way that death benefits can be paid from your pension scheme.
+As part of the pension changes that came into force in 2015, there were significant changes to the way that death benefits can be paid from your pension scheme.

 The tax treatment of death benefits paid from your pension now depends on your age when you die.
 And it no longer matters if you have ever taken any benefits from your pension scheme before.

 If you die before your 75th birthday, the pension funds can be paid to your beneficiaries tax free.